cmr624/react-portfolio-site/md/PROJECTS.md

 Quick definition - "project" is the word we'll use for something that has both these properties:

 1. its own rendered web page
-2. some sort of preview generated from the content in the rendered web page.
+2. some sort of preview generated from the content in the actual routed web page

+So if we're talking about routes, we'll have first

+`/webdev`

+which is an index page with all my webdev projects, has some text about them, then a list of all my projects, like this website, which would be the route

+`/webdev/reactportfoliosite`

+which would be that full rendered web page. but in `webdev` it still looks in the db for "preview" content and renders it in the components.
+Here we can also do fun things like grouping by tags, or sorting alphabetically, or whatever.